Financing

 Avoiding Common Estate Planning Mistakes in Wayne County

 Estate planning mistakes don’t announce themselves.
-They surface in the worst possible moments—when a loved one dies, when someone becomes incapacitated, when a family that expected unity finds itself in Wayne County Probate Court fighting over assets that should have transferred cleanly.
+They surface in the worst possible moments, when a loved one dies, when someone becomes incapacitated, when a family that expected unity finds itself in Wayne County Probate Court fighting over assets that should have transferred cleanly.
 The stakes are real.
-An invalid will means Michigan’s intestacy statutes—not your intentions—decide … Read more
+An invalid will means Michigan’s intestacy statutes, not … Read more

 Michigan family reviewing power of attorney documents together as part of proactive estate planning